-5 Hour Island Tour – $130 per person
+5 Hour Devils Island Boat & Kayak Tour – $190 per person

-This is our most popular tour – shipwreck, light house and sea caves!
-After we pass Basswood Island, we view the Fedora Shipwreck – it’s been under water for over a hundred years.
+This is our most popular tour – shipwreck, lighthouse and sea caves!
+We’ll depart from Madeline Island (or Bayfield) and motor past Basswood Island.
+From there we will view the Fedora Shipwreck – it’s been under water for over a hundred years.
 Then we pass Hermit and Oak Island on our way to view the historic Raspberry Lighthouse.
-After the lighthouse we get to the Sand Island sea caves.
+You have the possibility to get off at Raspberry and tour the lighthouse.
+After, it’s a quick ride over to the Devils Island sea caves!
+Kayaking or sightseeing Devils Island is a premium opportunity; they are the most stunning sea caves in the archipelago.
 Pillar after pillar, room after room you can kayak through the million year old sand stone.
 On our return route, we will do an inter-island tour where you can lay your eyes on almost all the islands.
 A stop at the historic Manitou Fish Camp will enchant you with fisherman stories from a century ago.

 Please also keep in mind that you will have to be able to lift yourself in and out of the kayak to exit and enter the powerboat in open water.
 If you are unable to do so, the situation becomes dangerous for both you and the captain.

-Once again, please make sure you do not exceed any of our limitations that are specified above.
+Please make sure you do not exceed any of our limitations that are specified above.
 This is for your safety and for the longevity and structural integrity of our kayaks.
 Damage done to any kayaks due to the misuse or exceeding any limits explained will be at your expense.